giacomomasseron/laravel-models-generator/README.md

 ## Interfaces

-If you want your models implement interface(s), use `implements` value in config:
+If you want your models implement interface(s), use `interfaces` value in config:

 ```php
 'interfaces' => [